ramiskorkmaz2/stock_prices/README.md

 #### ABOUT

 We import HEPSIBURADA stock prices by using getSymbols function as ´´HEPS´´.
 We struggle with the Adjusted column which is the close value.
 It is divided the each adjusted value to the first one to observe how stock price changes over time.
-After making the dataset usable, we visualizemit by ´plotly´ package which makes the plots interactive easily.
+After making the dataset usable, we visualize it by ´plotly´ package which makes the plots interactive easily.